Listen to the HomeCare Hub podcast episode now:

 After his stepfather

 Shortly after the experience with his stepfather, Rao joined a couple of companies that provide services in the senior living/home care space.
-This was including, long-term care insurance claims specialists.
+This was including Family Solutions for Care, long-term care insurance claims specialists.

 “Over the last few years, I’ve seen a lot of families in crisis mode.
 Families that haven’t planned for someone who needed to move out of their home into full-time care.
 You see families giving up, families getting stressed.
 And you start to get into arguments and disagreements.
 It creates another level of emotional stress on top of what’s usually already crisis management.”
 He said.
 “Like my own family, they just don’t know what to do next.”